 Can I visit my service in person?

-Our services are still running and our workers are still available to support you, but we’ll be holding most appointments over the phone or by video call for a while.
+Our services are still running and our workers are still available to support you, but we are holding most appointments over the phone or by video call for a while.

 You can find out what’s happening at your service, and how to contact them, by visiting your local service page - search our list of services on the ‘find a service’ page.